golfung/Training/KPMG_Data_Analytics_Virtual_Internship/readme.md

 - Forage is an open access platform designed to unlock exciting careers for students by connecting them with our company-endorsed Virtual Work Experience Programs.

 ## What is the KPMG Data Analytics Consulting Virtual Internship?
 - In this online program, you will get to complete similar work that our Graduates do at KPMG.
 You will learn what it is like working at one of the world’s best data analytics team, and build skills required to excel as a analytics consultant.
+[Click Here](https://www.theforage.com/virtual-internships/theme/m7W4GMqeT3bh9Nb2c/KPMG-Data-Analytics-Virtual-Internship) to see Virtual Internship.

 ## Task 1
 ### Data Quality Assessment